jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/module2/lab3.rst

 #.
 Click the :guilabel:`Send` button to send the request

 #.
-Now that the service has been deleted, let's review the BIG-IP configuration.
+Now that the service has been deleted, let us review the BIG-IP configuration.
    You can review via REST by sending the ``Step 1: Get Deployed AS3 Services`` request again, or you can login to the BIG-IP A GUI to verify the objects have been removed.